itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Don't waste your time with explanations: people only hear what they want to hear. #Motivation #People #Challenges #Advice
 * Remember, most of your stress comes from the way you Respond, not the way Life is.
 Adjust your attitude and all that extra stress is gone. #Stress #Advice #Motivation #Peace #Life
 * Do it today and be thankful tomorrow. #Advice #Motivation #Today #Success
-* Silence is the best answer to someone who doesn’t value your words. #Silence #Self #Values
 * Never apologize for having high standards.
 People who really want to be in your life will rise up to meet them. #Motivation #Self #Advice
 * Karma Says:- Silence is the best answer for all questions, Smiling is the best reaction in every situation. #Silence #Karma #Smile #Advice #Life
 * Believe in yourself, and the rest will fall into place.
 Have faith in your own abilities, work hard, and there is nothing you cannot accomplish. #Belief #Motivation #Self #Success